-Students who wish to study in Ireland must know about the cost of living in Dublin.
+Students who aspire to study in Ireland must know about the cost of living in Dublin.
 The Irish capital is one of the costliest cities in the world, although certain things are comparatively affordable than many other nations.
-You should first work out the average cost of living before deciding to move to Dublin to study.
+Therefore, it becomes imperative that one should acquaint themselves with the cost of living before deciding to move to Dublin to study.
 To save your time on research, this article will familiarise with all the aspects related to the cost of living in Dublin.

 Cost of Living in Dublin- Multiple Parameters